stagenow/docs/edge/source/settingconfig.md

 6. Select Save.
 This adds the setting to the Settings list.

 ### Save for Reuse
-After completing a Setting screen within a Wizard, select the Save Setting for Re-use check box to make this setting available for subsequent profile creation in the same or other Wizards.
+After completing a Setting screen within a Profile Wizard, select the Save Setting for Re-use check box to make this setting available for subsequent profile creation in the same or other Wizards.
 Enter a Name for the setting.
 This is useful when creating multiple profiles that will use the same setting, e.g., if many profiles need to access the same network (Wi-Fi setting).
 This avoids unnecessary re-entry, as well as eliminates mistakes, and if the definition of the setting changes, the administrator can change it in one place instead of many.

 ![img](images/SaveforReuse.jpg)